The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Abstract

 \section{Abstract}

-Pristine, atomically-cooled haloes are leading contenders for the sites of primordial quasar formation because atomic cooling triggers rapid baryon collapse that can create 10$^4$ - 10$^5$ \Ms\ black hole seeds.
-However, until now no numerical simulations with a wide range of halo spins and assembly histories have followed the collapse for the times required to form a black hole.
-We have now performed cosmological simulations of baryon collapse in atomically-cooled haloes for times that are sufficient for supermassive stars to form and die as direct-collapse black holes (DCBHs).
-Our simulations reveal that fragmentation of the accretion disk at the center of the halo after $\sim$ 500 kyr is nearly ubiquitous and in most cases leads to the formation of binary or multiple supermassive stellar systems.
-They also confirm that rapid baryon collapse proceeds for the times required for these stars to collapse to DCBHs.
-Our discovery raises the exciting possibility of detecting gravitational waves from DCBH mergers with LISA and tidal disruption events in the near infrared with the {\em James Webb Space Telescope} and ground-based telescopes in the coming decade.
+Pristine, atomically-cooled haloes may be the sites of primordial quasar formation because atomic cooling triggers rapid baryon collapse that can create 10$^4$ - 10$^5$ \Ms\ black hole seeds.
+However, no numerical simulation has ever followed the collapse of these haloes for the times required to form supermassive stars and direct-collapse black holes (DCBHs).
+We have now modeled baryon collapse in atomically-cooled haloes with a wide range of spin parameters and assembly histories for times that are sufficient for DCBH formation.
+Fragmentation of accretion disks after $\sim$ 500 kyr is nearly ubiquitous in these haloes and in most cases leads to the formation of binary or multiple supermassive stellar systems.
+They also confirm that rapid baryon collapse proceeds for the times required for these stars to form DCBHs.
+Our simulations suggest that binary or even multiple DCBH formation was the rule rather than the exception in the primordial Universe.